zentralopensource/zentral/docs/apps/mdm.md

 ## Push certificates

 To be able to send notifications to the devices, Zentral needs a push certificate (aka.
 APNS certificate).
-To get one, you first need to generate an MDM vendor certificate that you then use to sign an APNS certificate request.
+To get one, you first need to generate an MDM vendor certificate.
+An Apple [Developer Enterprise Account](https://developer.apple.com/programs/enterprise/) with the ability to generate MDM CSRs is required.
+You can then use this vendor certificate to sign an APNS certificate request.
 The `mdmcerts` Zentral management command can be used to help with this process.

 ### MDM vendor certificate